Made in Builder.io

 Written By Vishwas Gopinath

 In our previous article on routing, we explored the concept of pages in Next.js.
 We learned that a page represents a unique UI for a specific route.
 However, in many cases, we want to have a consistent layout across multiple pages in our application, such as a header at the top and a footer at the bottom.
-With the introduction of layouts in Next.js version 13, achieving this becomes much easier and more flexible.
+With the introduction of layouts in the app router, achieving this in Next.js becomes much easier and more flexible.

 Layouts in Next.js